 Whether you chose to walk, cycle or ride, the Waterbus connects you with a number of long distance routes that pass through the National Park.

-This long distance route starts at Portavadie on Loch Fyne and finishes at Inveruglas on Loch Lomond linking up with the 3 Lochs Way and by waterbus to the West Highland Way and The Great Trossachs Forest Path.
-Find out more >
+This long distance route starts at Portavadie on Loch Fyne and also finishes at Inveruglas on Loch Lomond.
+Both routes share the same trail through scenic Glen Loin between Arrochar and Inveruglas where you can link up by waterbus to the West Highland Way and The Great Trossachs Forest Path.